 Here’s a ‘press along’ video for a hidden button placket, from Atelier Saison.

-To add a full length placket to a pullover pattern, either cut-on or a separate band, here’s a post from Sewingplums : adding zip, button band.
+The pattern making needed to add a full length placket to a pullover pattern, using either a cut-on band or a separate band, is quite easy.
+Here’s a post from Sewingplums : adding zip, button band.

 – – –